 This section presents results that describe properties of the learning process in general.
 We begin with results about how the propensity to learn changes over time, and illustrate these results with additional examples.
+These results convey the insight that as the learning progresses and the researcher's beliefs evolve, there is a sense in which her propensity to perform research cannot uniformly increase over time.
 We then turn to the long-run beliefs that the learning process induces.
-Throughout this section, we assume that S, U and $\Omega$ are finite for expositional simplicity.
+We characterize these beliefs and show they are potentially history-dependent.